 When we got to the south end of Dore, there were no buildings there.
-So we built a big campfire to signal Camp Four, where the fish company and sawmill was located.
+So we built a big campfire to signal Camp Four, where the fish company and sawmill were located.
 After a short while, Nels Edson came to pick us up.
 Now, we had to get to the south end of Big Island, where our camp was.
-First we had to go to Joseph's Point to get Ari Arison.
+First, we had to go to Joseph's Point to get Ari Arison.
 We left Joseph's Point with Nels Edson's boat and a small one cylinder motor.
-The boat was so crowded that they were towing a small fifteen foot Chestnut boat that was very sea worthy.
+The boat was so crowded that they were towing a small fifteen foot Chestnut canoe that was very seaworthy.
 Kelly Ofafasson and I were put in the small boat, with a couple of sleigh dogs and some blankets.
-Everything was fine, until a big storm came up and we were two or three miles from the Island.
+Everything was fine until a big storm came up and we were two or three miles from the Island.
 The waves got so high from the east that the bow of our boat landed on the stern of the boat that was towing us.
 They cut us loose.
 We had it safely around the sand bar on the west side of the Island.
-We landed about a half mile east of the west end of the south side of the Island.
+We landed about a half-mile east of the west end of the south side of the Island.

 There we met our two employers; Tote Johnson, who later drowned on Moose Lake, in Manitoba and J.K.
 Johnson.
 We were greeted by the barking of sixty-five sleigh dogs, which they had fed for the different fishermen on Dore Lake for $12.00 per dog during the summer months.
 Also, they had hung many nets for fishermen for the coming winter.
 They had also built an addition to the camp, which made it very comfortable.